acl-org/acl-2024/_pages/participants/visa.md

 If you need to apply a Visa, for the purpose of visit, please select "Participants of MICE Industry" as below picture <br><br>
 <img src="/assets/images/bangkok/tceb_visa.png">

+**Note:** If there is additional request from embassy for the document from TCEB, please use [this document](/assets/Welcome%20letter_ACL%202024.pdf) for clarification

 ## Invitation Letter
 If you would like to receive an invitation letter, please fill all required fields in this [form](https://forms.gle/xxvfzi3Q4Py7cr9h6).